blitz0p3rations/blitz0p3rations.github.io/_posts/2022-06-30-Freeze-Company.md

 ### Exposed .git with SMS API secrets
 - CVSS Vector: CVSS:3.0/AV:N/AC:H/PR:N/UI:N/S:C/C:H/I:N/A:H
 #### Proof of Concept (PoC)
 During the assessment of the target web application, a .git folder was discovered containing the application's source code and hardcoded secrets for the SMS API service.
 This presents a significant security concern as unauthorized access to these secrets could potentially lead to misuse of the service, enabling malicious actors to conduct phishing campaigns and impersonation attacks.
 The path to the exposed .git configuration file is as follows: "documents.target.com/.git/config".
-It is crucial that immediate action is taken to secure these secrets and prevent unauthorized access to sensitive information.
+Immediate action must be taken to secure these secrets and prevent unauthorized access to sensitive information.
 #### Remediations
-- Adjust permission on that specif folder
+- Adjust permission on that specific folder
 - Restrict access to mitigate